iti-ict/wakamiti/wakamiti-doc/docs/plugins/amqp.en.md

 ---

 ###  `amqp.connection.password`
+- Type: `string` *required*

-Sets the password to be used by the AMQP broker.
+Set the password to be used by the AMQP broker.

 Example: